 Family Friendly Theme Parks in the USA

 According to our readers, Florida is top of the list when it comes to family-friendly Theme Parks in the USA, with Disneyland Resort and Universal Orlando Resort the top family favourites.

 Lots of you love the Sesame Street Safari of Fun perfect for younger kids.
-Bush Gardens is home to 12,000 animals and has roller coasters, water rides and shows suitable for everyone in the family.
+Busch Gardens is home to 12,000 animals and has roller coasters, water rides and shows suitable for everyone in the family.

 Top Tip: Do the water rides early and change into dry clothes so you can enjoy the rest of the park.